ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 ### Building on lessons learnt and extensive research
 Nigel Thurlow puts it this way:
 > There are fantastic lessons to be learned all around, from Systems Thinking to Scrum.
-The body of knowledge at our disposal is immense, and there are countless ways to apply it.
-But to truly leverage this wealth of information, we must **change the narrative** and realize that *context* is everything: different environments call for different approaches and tools, and with something as complex as a business transformation, sticking to a one-size-fits-all methodology is dangerous.
-Instead, we need to be able to **mix and match** the techniques that best suit our situation, while ensuring that key aspects of a transformation are considered."
+> The body of knowledge at our disposal is immense, and there are countless ways to apply it.
+> But to truly leverage this wealth of information, we must **change the narrative** and realize that *context* is everything: different environments call for different approaches and tools, and with something as complex as a business transformation, sticking to a one-size-fits-all methodology is dangerous.
+> Instead, we need to be able to **mix and match** the techniques that best suit our situation, while ensuring that key aspects of a transformation are considered."

 ### Get the basics right
-With the *Red Bead experiment* we experienced that we need to verify that companies apply the right kind of Lean, and not te *evil* version, when trying to **eliminate waste**.
+With the *Red Bead experiment* we experienced that we need to verify that companies apply the right kind of Lean, and not the *evil* version, when trying to **eliminate waste**.
 Waste is not caused by the workers most of the time, but by the system.
-Failing to recognise this can bring leadership to take the wrong decisions and apply counterproductive measures - like hiring or firing employees, or introducing contradictive KPI's among workers, thus creating steady erosion of psychological safety within teams - and in the meantime not tackling the actual process issues in the pipeline.
+Failing to recognise this can bring leadership to take the wrong decisions and apply counterproductive measures - like hiring or firing employees, or introducing contradictory KPIs among workers, thus creating steady erosion of psychological safety within teams - and in the meantime not tackling the actual process issues in the pipeline.

 Three questions can help us define waste explained Dirk:
 - What is value for the customer?